0cjs/sedoc/ee/6502/routines.md

 Using `BRA` ($80), which is undefined but a two-byte NOP on the NMOS CPUs, is faster, and should be reliable according to Chromatix in a follow-up post to the above.

+[Chromatic provides a more precise routine.][6f p73317]
+This is modified by me for Apple II output, but it's necessary for it to stomp on zero-page addresses used by Applesoft and Integer BASIC.

+    ; One of the following codes is left in the accumulator:
+    ;    N - NMOS 6502         S - 65SC02
+    ;    C - 65C02 or 65CE02   8 - 68C816 or 65C802

+    02E8 A9 00      LDA #0
+    02EA 85 84      STA $84
+    02EC 85 85      STA $85
+    02EE A9 1D      LDA #$1D    ; 'N' EOR 'S'
+    02F0 85 83      STA $83
+    02F2 A9 25      LDA #$25    ; 'N' EOR 'S' EOR '8'
+    02F4 85 1D      STA $1D
+    02F6 A9 4E      LDA #$4E    ; 'N'
+    02F8 47 83      RMB4 $83    ; magic $47 opcode
+    02FA 45 83      EOR $83

+    ; Output routine for Apple II (we leave it as a flashing char).
+    02FC 20 ED FD   JSR COUT    ; Or use $FFEF for Apple 1 Wozmon.
+    02FF 60         RTS

+    ; output routine for BBC Micro
+                    JSR $FFEE   ; OSWRCH
+                    JSR $FFE7   ; OSNEWL

 Looping and Delays